mangara22/BasicDataStructures/README.md

-- This repo has some basic data structures and algs implemented in Python
+- This repo has some basic data structures implemented in Python